31 July 2024

 Check availability on LEGO.com

-First and foremost it's probably a good idea to emphasise that while this promotion runs until 25 February, it will only be while stock lasts!
+First and foremost it's probably a good idea to emphasise that while this promotion runs until 8 August, it will only be while stock lasts!
+It certainly was popular last time, but hopefully stock levels have been increased this time.

-The box even has 'Limited Edition' emblazoned on a repeating banner.
+The box even has 'Limited Edition' emblazoned on a banner.

-So, if you're a Classic Space collector with even a slightest heightened level of FOMO, here's the link you will inevitably need: Start shopping on LEGO.com
+So, if you're a Classic Space collector who missed out back in February, here's the link you will inevitably need: Start shopping on LEGO.com

 Exclusive parts